OleHolmNielsen/Slurm_tools/power_save/README.md

    ```
    yum install freeipmi
    ```
-   The official RPM versions may be quite old, so it is possible to download the latest tar-ball from https://www.gnu.org/software/freeipmi/download.html and build your own RPM:
+   The RPM versions (especially on EL7) are quite old, so it is possible to download the latest [Fedora source RPM](https://src.fedoraproject.org/rpms/freeipmi) file and rebuild the set of packages, for example:
    ```
-   rpmbuild -ta freeipmi-1.6.11.tar.gz
+   rpmbuild --rebuild freeipmi-1.6.10-1.fc37.src.rpm
    ```
+   Only the ```freeipmi``` RPM needs to be installed.

-3. The scripts in this project require the [nodeset](https://clustershell.readthedocs.io/en/latest/tools/nodeset.html) command from the
+3. The scripts in the present project require the [nodeset](https://clustershell.readthedocs.io/en/latest/tools/nodeset.html) command from the
    [ClusterShell](https://wiki.fysik.dtu.dk/Niflheim_system/Slurm_operations/#clustershell) package,
    install it as RPM packages by:
    ```